thor-harsh/Project--NLP-LatentDirichletAllocation-/README.md

 1: We will grab vocabulary of words <br>
 2: Grabbing the topic<br>
-3: Grabbing the words with highest probability for a given topic<br>
+3: Grabbing the words with highest probability for a given topic<br></br>

 **Before jumping to the code lets understand LDA, and NLP(Natural Language Processing) First**...<br></br>